-In our article Innovations in Direct Mail, we’ve covered a number of different ways that you can innovate your direct mail campaign.
+In our infographic and article Innovations in Direct Mail, we’ve covered a number of different ways that you can innovate your direct mail campaign.
 We’ve looked at new technologies, changing colours and small but effective adjustments you can make to deliver a greater impact.

 But as well as showing you some of the different techniques that you can use, we wanted to prove to you just how effective they can be.
 With this in mind, below we have shown statistics from some successful direct mail innovations.

 The value of innovations in direct mail and printing